MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/single-node-switchless.md

 - Intent type: Management and compute
 - Intent mode: Cluster mode
 - Teaming: Yes - pNIC01 and pNIC02 are teamed
-- Default management VLAN: Configured VLAN for management adapters isn’t modified
+- Default management VLAN: Configured VLAN for management adapters is ummodified
 - PA VLAN and vNICs: Network ATC is transparent to PA vNICs and VLANs
 - Compute VLANs and vNICs: Network ATC is transparent to compute VMs vNICs and VLANs